tiiuae/sbomnix/README.md

 <img src="doc/img/c_hello_world_runtime.svg" width="700">

+By default, all the tools in this repository assume runtime dependencies.
+This means, for instance, that unless specified otherwise, `sbomnix` will output an SBOM including the target runtime dependencies, `nixgraph` outputs runtime dependency graph, and `vulnxscan` and `nix_outdated` scan runtime dependencies.
+Since Nix needs to build the target output to determine the runtime dependencies, all the tools in this repository will also build (force-realise) the target output as part of each tool's invocation when determining the runtime dependencies.
+All the mentioned tools in this repository also support working with buildtime dependencies instead of runtime dependencies with the help of `--buildtime` command line argument.
+As mentioned earlier, generating buildtime dependencies in Nix does not require building the target.
+Similarly, when `--buildtime` is specified, the tools in this repository do not need to be build the given target.

 ## Usage Examples
 The usage examples work for both the built package, as well as inside the devshell.